 Make sure that you advise us at the time of booking that you are travelling with a pet.
 Under (PETS) you will need your:

 • Pet’s passport

-• Documentation to prove that your pet has received all the necessary vaccinations and treatments (eg, rabies injection, tick and worm treatment).
+• Documentation to prove that your pet has received all the necessary vaccinations and treatments (eg, tick and worm treatment).

 Tip: Most Ferry Terminals have exercise areas for your pet to ensure it is comfortable before boarding your ferry.

 Do I need a Passport to travel to Europe?

 Yes, all persons travelling to the continent need to be in possession of a valid passport.
 Your passport will be required when checking in for your sea crossing from Britain to Europe.

 Do you have useful information links for exploring Europe?